SeidenGroup/siteadd/README.md

 * `-P`: Overrides the detected version of PHP.
 * `-c`: The path to the chroot to use as a prefix.
 Note that this does *not* actually chroot, but uses the PHP binaries from within the chroot.
-Must use with `-I` to work properly, and you almost certainly want `-P` with that.
+Must use with `-I` to work properly.
+The PHP version of the chroot will be detected, so use `-P` to override.
 * `-C`: If the htdocs directory should be populated with the contents of another site.
 The other site must exist.
 * `-Y`: If the web server should start automatically.
 Default.